About Lyon County

 Courts & Case Records

-Lyon County is served by the Fifth Judicial District of Minnesota, with the Lyon County District Court located in the Lyon County Courthouse at 607 West Main Street, Marshall, Minnesota 56258.
-The court can be reached at (507) 537-6724.
+Lyon County is served by the Fifth Judicial District of Minnesota, with Lyon County District Court located in Lyon County Courthouse at 607 West Main Street, Marshall, Minnesota 56258.
+The court can be contacted through the office’s website.
 District Court in Minnesota has general jurisdiction over all civil and criminal matters, including felonies, gross misdemeanors, family law cases, probate matters, juvenile delinquency, and civil cases exceeding $15,000.
+Minnesota does not have separate Justice Courts or Municipal Courts in the traditional sense; instead, the District Court handles all levels of cases.

 • Conciliation Court, Minnesota's small claims court, operates as a division of District Court for civil disputes under $15,000 and is also located at the courthouse.